a-ignatov-parc/tvdml/README.md

 1. `style` prop is just simple string not an object.
 1. To set `class` attribute just use `class` prop.
 There is no `className`.
+1. Attribute names should be written in props as they written in [docs](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/ATV_Template_Guide/TVJSAttributes.html).
 1. Events are normal DOM events provided by TVML.

 Everythin else should be as you expected.